AdobeDocs/cc-libraries-api/src/pages/index.md

 ## Go live

+In this section, you can learn about the steps for taking your integration into production and letting your users know about it.

 <DiscoverBlock slots="link, text"/>

 [CC Integrations Review process](go-live/review-process/)

-Learn about our review process and associated timelines.
-Use our submission checklist to get ready to submit your integration for review and approval by Adobe.
+Learn about our review process and associated timelines, and follow our review submission checklist.

 <DiscoverBlock slots="link, text"/>